H3rz3n/Davinci-Resolve-Fedora-38-39-40-Fix/README.md

 > [!WARNING]
 > **This repository is now in standby.
-Now is out a more complete version with a multilanguage GUI, GPU driver checker functions, fix of the broken zlib during installation and so more. https://github.com/H3rz3n/davinci-helper/ Thank you for reading and supporting the project.**
+Now is out a more complete version with supports for Fedora 41, multilanguage GUI, integreted video converter, GPU driver checker functions, fix of the broken zlib during installation and so more. https://github.com/H3rz3n/davinci-helper/ Thank you for reading and supporting the project.**
 **-- Lorenzo Maiuri**.